On short expressions for cosets of permutation subgroups: The algorithm

-We need only to justify two things: first, how to obtain the action in part \eqref{prpybergiantjohn} rather than only a bound on the degree of $N|_{\Delta}/M$ like in Corollary~\ref{cocertjohn} (as we observed, this stronger statement is necessary for the recursion, given the unavailability of Cameron-Mar\'oti); second, how to obtain the exponent in part \eqref{prpybergiantsoj}, again in light of the fact that CFSG is no longer available.
+We need only to justify how to obtain the action in part \eqref{pr:pybergiantjohn} rather than only a bound on the degree of $N|_{\Delta}/M$ like in Corollary~\ref{co:certjohn} (as we observed, this stronger statement is necessary for the recursion, given the unavailability of Cameron).

 Let us start with the first problem.
-Following the reasoning up to Corollary~\ref{cocertjohn}, we ended up finding two disjoint sets $V_{1},V_{2}\subseteq\Gamma$ and a partition $\mathcal{G}$ of $V_{2}$ that respect the various hypotheses mentioned in the corollary, and in its proof we find a system of blocks $\mathcal{B}'|_{\Delta}$ on an orbit $\Delta$ of size $>\frac{2}{3}|\Omega|$ (if such an orbit exists) such that the action of $N|_{\Delta}$ is induced by the permutations of $\mathcal{G}$, up to the stabilizer of the system.
+Following the reasoning up to Corollary~\ref{co:certjohn}, we ended up finding two disjoint sets $V_{1},V_{2}\subseteq\Gamma$ and a partition $\mathcal{G}$ of $V_{2}$ that respect the various hypotheses mentioned in the corollary, and in its proof we find a system of blocks $\mathcal{B}'|_{\Delta}$ on an orbit $\Delta$ of size $>\frac{2}{3}|\Omega|$ (if such an orbit exists) such that the action of $N|_{\Delta}$ is induced by the permutations of $\mathcal{G}$, up to the stabilizer of the system.
 If $k=1$, $\mathcal{B}$ corresponds to $\Gamma$ itself: therefore $\Delta$ of size $>\frac{2}{3}|\Omega|$ must correspond to $V_{1}$ itself, and by hypothesis the permutations of $\mathcal{G}$ induce permutations of $V_{1}$ in a way that respects the bijection $V_{1}\leftrightarrow\binom{\mathcal{G}}{k'}$ ($\mathcal{G}$ is then the sought $\Gamma'$).
-If $k\geq 2$, we can use Lemma~\ref{lejohnjohn} to prove that $\Delta$ is further split into blocks that are strictly coarser than $\mathcal{B}$: in that lemma, we use $\Gamma',\Gamma,\mathcal{B}$ to refer in this situation to $\mathcal{G},V_{1},\mathcal{B}|_{\Delta}$ respectively; we only have to show that the bounds on $|\mathcal{G}|$ hold.
-If $m>22\log^{2}n$, by Remark~\ref{rethism} we have $m\geq 1046$; $|V_{1}|\geq\frac{2}{3}m$, so that $|V_{1}|\geq 698$: whatever will be our choice of $k'$, we have $698\leq\binom{|\mathcal{G}|}{k'}\leq\binom{|\mathcal{G}|}{\lfloor\frac{1}{2}|\mathcal{G}|\rfloor}$, hence $|\mathcal{G}|\geq 12$.
+If $k\geq 2$, we can use Lemma~\ref{le:johnjohn} to prove that $\Delta$ is further split into blocks that are strictly coarser than $\mathcal{B}$: in that lemma, we use $\Gamma',\Gamma,\mathcal{B}$ to refer in this situation to $\mathcal{G},V_{1},\mathcal{B}|_{\Delta}$ respectively; we only have to show that the bounds on $|\mathcal{G}|$ hold.
+If $m>\sage{Clim}\log^{2}n$, by Remark~\ref{re:thism} we have $m\geq\sage{mlim}$; $|V_{1}|\geq\frac{2}{3}m$, so that $|V_{1}|\geq\sage{ceil(2/3*mlim)}$: whatever will be our choice of $k'$, we have $\sage{ceil(2/3*mlim)}\leq\binom{|\mathcal{G}|}{k'}\leq\binom{|\mathcal{G}|}{\lfloor\frac{1}{2}|\mathcal{G}|\rfloor}$, hence $|\mathcal{G}|\geq\sage{mplim}$.

-Let us move now to the second problem.
-The only moment in which CFSG has been used is when we said that it is sufficient to fix the image of at most $4$ points in ``Case 2b'' of \cite[\S 6.2]{HBD17} before passing to Split-or-Johnson: this $4$ is just $5-1$, where $5$ is the maximum degree of transitivity of a permutation group that is neither the whole symmetric group nor the alternating group; without CFSG, the bound is weaker, and it supersedes the $1.73036\log n$ obtained in ``Case 3''.